TL;DR: Lean User Testing – How to Run User Tests Successfully

-The benefits described make user testing an important tool of all agile methods of product development.
-During the Lean Startup method, user tests represent a part of the product discovery process and they support the product owner of the Scrum process during the development of the product roadmap – regardless of your company specific dialect in those agile methods.
+The benefits described making user testing an important tool of all agile methods of product development.
+During the Lean Startup method, user tests represent a part of the product discovery process and they support the product owner of the Scrum process during the development of the product roadmap – regardless of your company-specific dialect in those agile methods.

 When Should You Start User Tests?

-From my experience the answer is very simple: Very early in the life cycle of any idea.
-For a successful product management, an early validation of hypotheses is the most important step towards product discovery.
+From my experience the answer is very simple: Very early in the life cycle of an idea.
+For successful product management, early validation of hypotheses is the most important step towards product discovery.

 Conclusion: A good product organization excels at bringing down the cycle-time of testing hypotheses.

-It is a misconception to think that user test only make sense, if during the interview the participants are able to work with a fully functional beta version of the new product.
-In fact the opposite is true – even napkins with drawings on them, prototypes made out of paper and click-dummies are rather grateful test objects and are generally well perceived by all user testing participants.
+It is a misconception to think that user tests only make sense if during the interview the participants are able to work with a fully functional beta version of the new product.
+In fact, the opposite is true – even napkins with drawings on them, prototypes made out of paper and click-dummies are rather grateful test objects and are generally well perceived by all user testing participants.
 This often has something to do with the initial surprise of the more curious interviewees, as they feel that the user testing seems more sophisticated and that they are taken more seriously.

 Conclusion: The sooner the user testing begins, the better the results – even if this means, that an idea will be abandoned due to lack of interest.
 (You just saved money, brain, and time.)